-1.124.3 maladaptive behavior which is not addressed in a Person Centered Plan such as property damage, attack on another person or unauthorized leave; 1.124.4 any incident involving an inappropriate sexual act between recipients; 1.124.5 medication error; 1.124.6 suspected criminal offense involving a recipient; or 1.124.7 significant property damage.

-- 1.125 Video Tape: recording of voice and images. - 1.126 Voluntariness: the exercise of free choice without intervention of any element of force, fraud, deceit, duress, overreaching, or other ulterior forms of constraint or coercion which includes promises or assurances of freedom or privileges.
-An individual is free to withdraw consent and to discontinue participation or activity at any time without prejudice to the recipient. - 1.127 Volunteer: a person who provides service to the Agency without remuneration, subject to the will and control of the Agency with respect to how and what the individual does. - 1.128 WBC: white blood count. - 1.129 White Blood Cell: the blood cell which helps to combat infection. - 1.130 Worship: to show religious reverence either in practice or in thought.
+- 1.123.2 any injury of a recipient and/or any incident which could have caused injury; - 1.123.3 maladaptive behavior which is not addressed in a Person-Centered Plan such as property damage, attack on another person or unauthorized leave; - 1.123.4 any incident involving an inappropriate sexual act between recipients; - 1.123.5 medication error; - 1.123.6 suspected criminal offense involving a recipient; or - 1.123.7 significant property damage. - 1.124 Video Tape: Recording of voice and images. - 1.125 Voluntariness: The exercise of free choice without intervention of any element of force, fraud, deceit, duress, overreaching, or other ulterior forms of constraint or coercion which includes promises or assurances of freedom or privileges.
+An individual is free to withdraw consent and to discontinue participation or activity at any time without prejudice to the recipient. - 1.126 Volunteer: A person who provides service to the Agency without remuneration, subject to the will and control of the Agency with respect to how and what the individual does. - 1.127 WBC: White blood count. - 1.128 White Blood Cell: The blood cell which helps to combat infection. - 1.129 Worship: To show religious reverence either in practice or in thought.